brianna-boughner/pizza-order-app/README.md

 *side note: I drew all of the graphics myself so I hope you enjoy them :)*

+## Requirements

+**-> USER FRIENDLY INTERFACE**

 The app doesn't have a wide variety of 'actors', since the main target is customers of the pizza store.

-## Requirements

-**-> USER FRIENDLY**

 The user must be able to easily create and order their pizza to encourage them to return as a customer.
 There will be a limited amount of functions (only checkboxes for different toppings/sizes)